How To Draw Naruto - Easy-To-Follow Step-By-Step Guide

 Step 8: Add Details To His Clothing

-Lastly, I added all the details to his clothing like wrinkles, zippers, seams, etc.
+Lastly, I added all the details to his clothing like wrinkles, zippers, seams, etc. Most of the wrinkles form in places where his joints are.
+So, below his armpits and on the inside of his elbows, there will be more wrinkles.

-And this finishes of the sketch!
+And this finishes the sketch!

 Step 9: Outline Using A Black Fineliner